Mister Fantastic: Spider-Man: Life StorySpider-Man: Life Story features an alternate continuity where the characters naturally age after Peter Parker becomes Spider-Man in 1962. In the 1970s, Peter Parker and Otto Octavius began working for Reed at Future Foundations. He and Peter got into several arguments over the Vietnam War and how superheroes should serve humanity, eventually leading Peter to quit. In the 1980s, Peter and Reed made amends while participating in the Secret Wars, though Peter laments that Richards is a ghost of his past self, having pushed away all his friends and loved ones out of a misplaced sense of responsibility for Doctor Doom. In this continuity, Sue left Reed to be with Namor.

-Spider-Man Unlimited

-In the comic book based on the Spider-Man Unlimited animated series, Peter is assigned by the Daily Byte to investigate the Counter-Earth version of Reed Richards, as Richards is suspected of knowing about a mysterious creature called the Brute.
-After fighting the Brute as Spider-Man, it is revealed that the Brute is actually Reed Richards himself, who is helping the rebels fight the Beastials, while Reed is actually a spy.
-He is also assisted in this mission by his friend, Ben Grimm, who gathers data held by the High Evolutionary.
-Reed reveals that after a test flight similar to the one that gave the mainstream Fantastic Four their powers, the cosmic rays transformed Reed into the Brute, leaving Grimm unaffected, Johnny Storm dead, and Susan Storm in a coma.

 Ultimate Marvel

 Maker, previously known as Ultimate Reed Richards is the Ultimate Marvel's version of Mister Fantastic.
-The origin of Ultimate Reed's powers is different than the original Reed.
+The origin of Ultimate Reed's powers is different from the original Reed.
 Ultimate Reed Richards gets engulfed in a malfunctioned teleporter experiment to get the superpower to stretch.
 He founds the Ultimate Fantastic Four that explores the N-Zone and fight various villains.
 After the Fantastic Four disbands due to the damage caused by "Ultimatum", Reed begins to change his worldview and eventually calls himself Maker and becomes a nemesis to the Ultimates.
 When Galactus arrives in the Ultimate universe due to a temporal distortion, the Ultimates are forced to approach the Maker for help.
 Maker travels to Earth-616 to access his counterpart's files.
 Using the information gained, Reed defeats Galactus by sending him to the Negative Zone.

 After the events of Secret Wars, Maker moves to the main Marvel universe, also known as Earth-616, where he continues his nefarious plans.

+Ultimate Universe

+In "Ultimate Invasion", Maker visits Earth-6160 and remakes it in his image, creating a new world order.
+The shuttle flight that was to carry Reed Richards, Susan Storm, Johnny Storm, and Ben Grimm into outer space was sabotaged by the Maker.
+Because of Maker's sabotage, Johnny Storm and Ben Grimm were killed and Reed and Susan Storm was detained.
+Reed is brought to The City by Maker and tortured, becoming the Ultimate Universe's version of Doctor Doom.
+Doom accompanies the Ultimates in confronting exterminators Hank Pym and Wasp and fighting against Henri Duggary.